joshuaoas/vue-express-map-data/frontend/README.md

 ## Run The frontend for development
 ```
 cd frontend
+nvm use 12.14.1
 npm i
 npm run serve
+// the front-end needs to be updated in thee future due to insecure packages
 ```

 ### Compiles and minifies for production